microlib-org/llm_microlibs/llm_sepweight/README.md

-# llm_weights_separate
+# llm_sepweight

-The llm_weights_separate microlib is a Python library designed to manage the weights of large language models (LLMs) by organizing them into a directory format called `sepweight`.
+The `llm_sepweight` microlib is designed to manage the weights of large language models (LLMs) by organizing them into a directory format called `sepweight`.

 This format enables the distributed execution of LLMs by separating the model weights into distinct segments that can be individually managed and accessed as needed.